mahesh92/Map-your-friend/README.md

 To install , copy the files in the web folder of PHP server used.

-Create a database name called "MFY".
+Create a database name called "MYF".

-Import the "users.sql" file to database "MFY".
+Import the "users.sql" file to database "MYF".

 That should get to run the project.